 Main Street Upper Floor Residential Rehabilitation Program

 The City of Hamilton launched a new program in January 2016 called the Upper Floor Residential Rehabilitation Program.
 The program seeks to foster private development on Main Street.
 The program will assist owners of mixed use buildings on Main Street with the redevelopment of upper floor space into high-quality rental housing.
 The matching grant is up to $20,000 per unit with a maximum grant of $80,000 for each project.
-For more information or to request an application, contact Liz Hayden.
+For more information or to request an application, contact Lauren Gersbach.

 Ohio Historic Preservation Tax Credit